Review by Solandia

 The Tarot of the Stars Eternal is a reworking of the Crowley Thoth in Dante style.
 Thoth enthusiasts may find the simplification of the majors and added artistic complexity of the minors too drastic, but collectors and readers may enjoy the new perspective on a classic deck.

-See card images from the Liber T: Tarot of Stars Eternal
+See sample card images from the Liber T: Tarot of Stars Eternal

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images